• Level of education

 Objectives

-Understand the challenges of 'ab initio' simulations, such as their theoretical foundations and fields of application, as well as the approximations and simplifications involved in their implementation.
-Understanding the operation of highly optimized algorithms (compilation, profiling, compiler optimization, notion of cache, loop vectorization, etc.); understanding the operation of parallel code (MPI and/or OpenMP), and in particular knowing how to manipulate the code of a Molecular Dynamics-type simulation with the aim of optimizing its performance, by implementing the notions of parallelization taught.
-Basic knowledge of the use of Machine Learning approaches in atomistic simulations.
+Understand the challenges of ab initio simulations, such as their theoretical foundations and areas of application, as well as the approximations and simplifications associated with their implementation.
+Understand how highly optimized algorithms work (compilation, profiling, compiler optimization, caching, loop vectorization, etc.); understand how parallel code works (MPI and/or OpenMP), and in particular know how to manipulate the code of a molecular dynamics simulation in order to optimize its performance, by implementing the concepts of parallelization taught.
+Basic concepts on the use of machine learning approaches in atomistic simulations.

 Read more